TV OT: TV characters that didn't stand the test of time. Plus, 'American Rust' and what we want to see at the VMAs - Local News 8

 DO: Lil Nas X taking advantage of being one of the most anticipated performers of the night (up there with Normani!) and having his Britney Spears with a snake icon moment.

 DON’T: Speaking of Spears, let’s not joke about her current court drama.
-As a wise man once said, leave Britney alone.
+As a wise woman once said, leave Britney alone.

 DO: A performance by host Doja Cat’s cat.

-Note: This story has been updated to properly identify Cara Cunningham as the maker of the “Leave Britney Alone” viral video.